Crossens: History

 Formerly Crossenes or Crosnes, meaning a “ness” or headland with a cross.
 The cross was possibly a guide for shipping or people crossing the Ribble Estuary from Freckleton (near Lytham).
 A hospice or lodging house was sited in Crossens where travellers could rest after making the crossing.
 It is also believed to be the point at which 2,000 horsemen from a retreating Royalist force crossed the Ribble estuary following the Battle of Marston Moor.
 They later joined the Siege of Lathom House.

 Sited as it was on the shore of Martin Mere and at the seaward end of Crossens Sluice, Crossens formed the basis of a substantial fishing industry supporting the surrounding area and the nearby village of Banks.
 After Martin Mere was largely reclaimed for farmland, the focus of the town increasingly turned to agriculture, and to this day the high-quality soil supports several flower and vegetable farms in the east of the district.
 Farming of some scale or other has been a feature of this area since medieval times.
 However, the Industrial Revolution led to Crossens' incorporation into Southport as a site for housing for the larger town's burgeoning worker population.

+Economy

 The first half of the 20th century saw the area becoming home to some light industry (including the Vulcan motor works), but apart from some small industrial units the area is now primarily a commuter suburb for Southport, Preston and Ormskirk.

+Television manufacture

+In March 1955, Mullard bought part of the Brockhouse Engineering site on Balmoral Drive, the former Corgi Motorcycle Co Ltd. and Vulcan (motor vehicles), and built a factory at Blowick.

+It supported a factory at Whitebirk, with two other factories at Fleetwood, and one in Rawtenstall.
+Mullard Magnetic Components made important parts for television tubes in the 1970s.
+The television tubes were made by Mullard, part of Philips NV of the Netherlands, in Simonstone, Lancashire near Burnley, and a newer plant at Belmont, County Durham, that opened in 1972.

+It became Philips Components Ltd in 1988, LG Phillips Displays in 2001, and closed in 2003.